alan-turing-institute/mogp-emulator/docs/intro/tutorial.rst

 coefficient of around :math:`10^{-3}` kg/m, none of the launch velocities that we sampled can produce the observations as the drag is presumably too high for the projectile to travel that distance.
-There are some points at the edges of the simulation that we cannot rule out, though they are likely due to errors in our emulator in those regions.
+There are some points at the edges of the simulation that we cannot rule out, though the fact that they occur in gaps in the input simulation sampling suggests that they are likely due to errors in our emulator in those regions.

 More Details
 ------------